Differences Between Form 3520 & 3520-A

 Difference Between Form 3520 and Form 3520-A

-Who Has to File Form 3520 and 3520-A
+Who Has to File Form 3520 and 3520-A?

-Date of Filing of Form 3520 vs 3520-A
+Date of Filing of Form 3520 vs. 3520-A

-• ” by the 15th day of the 3rd month after the end of the trust’s tax year.”
+The Form 3520-A is due by the 15th day of the 3rd month after the end of the trust’s tax year; for most people, the Form 3520-A is due on March 15.

 Requesting an Extension